Internet for Seniors

 con Less data than Xfinity and AT&T

-Bottom line: HughesNet is not as speedy as Xfinity or AT&T internet, and it has limited amounts of high-speed data.
-Even though HughesNet offers a Video Data Saver tool to help you stop buffering and use less data while watching videos, HughesNet should not be used as a full-time video streaming replacement for TV service.
+Bottom line: Hughesnet is not as speedy as Xfinity or AT&T internet, and it has limited high-speed data.
+Even though Hughesnet offers a Video Data Saver tool to help you stop buffering and use less data while watching videos, it should not be used as a full-time video streaming replacement for TV service.
 You might want to get satellite TV along with your satellite internet.

 How to choose the right internet service provider for seniors

-Choosing the best internet options for seniors is first a matter of figuring out how much internet bandwidth you need in the first place.
+Choosing the best internet options for seniors is first a matter of figuring out how much internet bandwidth you need.
 Ask yourself:

 • How many hours per day do I use the internet?